 Time from Melbourne: 50 minutes

 Starting from the Sherbrooke and O’Donohue Picnic Ground, the Sherbrooke Falls Trail is a peaceful alternative to the Insta-famous 1000 steps.
-Walk beneath towering ferns and the stunning Mountain Ash trees on your way to the tranquil goodness of Sherbrooke Falls.
+Deep in the Dandenong Ranges National Park, it’s a gentle hike beneath towering ferns and stunning Mountain Ash trees on your way to the tranquil goodness of Sherbrooke Falls.

 Distance: 10km